retkowsky/Azure-OpenAI-demos/README.md

 How to do sentiment analysis or text analytics with Azure Open AI<br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Text%20analytics%20with%20Azure%20Open%20AI">Go to demo folder</a>

+- How to call a deployed Prompt Flow model?<br>
+Python code to call a prompt flow deployed model.
+<a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/PromptFlow%20model%20deployment">Go to demo folder</a>

 ## Usecases
 - Movies recommendation system using Azure Open AI and Azure Cognitive Search:<br>